Mayhem (1984-1993, 1994- ) is a Black Metal band from Oslo, Norway.

 fan of the Satanic black metal music performed by the likes of Bathory and Venom, Oystien Aarseth (a.k.a.
-Euronymous; guitar) decided to promote the musical style.
-Along with the support of fellow minions Maniac (Real Name: Sven Erik Kristiansen; vocals), Necrobutcher (Real Name: Jorn Stubberud; bass) and Kjetil Manheim (drums), Mayhem made its first impact with their 1984 demo, Pure Fucking Armageddon, which became regarded as a classic in underground extreme Metal circles.
+Euronymous; guitar) decided to promote the musical style originally under the name of Musta.
+Along with the support of fellow minions Maniac (Real Name: Sven Erik Kristiansen; vocals), Necrobutcher (Real Name: Jorn Stubberud; bass) and Kjetil Manheim (drums), the renamed Mayhem made its first impact with their 1984 demo, Pure Fucking Armageddon, which became regarded as a classic in underground extreme Metal circles.
 At this time, however, the sound, satanic lyrics, chains and leather that gave the black metal genre its feel and appearance were fading out of fashion, not to return until the mid 1990s.
 Instead of joining the Hardcore punk and Metal hordes, Euronymous decided to stick with the purest of black metal styles he enjoyed so much.
 He opened a record store in Oslow named Helvete (Norwegian for Hell) and founded the 'Deathlike Silence' label, both dedicated solely to black metal.

 See More... ⏬

-In 1993 a series of church burnings would be linked to Euronymous and his buddies in the black metal Circle (a.k.a.
-"Inner Circle"), a group who's membership included himself as well as members of Emperor, Dark Throne, Burzum, Thorns and others, all of whom were signed to his record label.
+In 1993 a series of church burnings would be linked to Euronymous and his buddies in the "Black Metal Circle" (a.k.a.
+"Inner Circle"), a group who's membership included himself as well as members of Emperor, Dark Throne, Burzum, Thorns, among others, all of whom were signed to his record label.
 However, his little cult would backfire on him when Count Grishnakh (a.k.a.
 Varg Vikernes) of Burzum would stab him 25 times at Euronymous' own flat in Oslow.
 The reasons for the murder were never made clear but rumors feature one of three issues: a woman, a dispute over money (record royalties), or some other dark sinister issue between the two.
 Grishnakh, the band bassist at the time and Euronymous' right-hand man, was convicted a year later and continued on with a solo career under the Burzum name from prison.
 Euronymous, for his part, was completely consumed by the hate and anger he expressed so often in his life, and died by it.

 1992's Live In Leipzig was the only recording to feature the now departed Per Yngve Ohlin on vocals.
 It also saw the introduction of Hellhammer (Real Name: Jan Axel Von Blomberg).
 In 1994 De Mysteriis Dom Sathanas, was to be Mayhem's (the band) last recording and was released posthumously featuring, as some form of evil twisted joke, Grishnakh (a.k.a.
 Varg Vikernes) on bass guitar while Atilla Csihar took up the vocal spot.